hjx720/Advanced_Jaccard_Index/README.md

 The limits are implemented for each transformation seperatly.
 Each transformation has 2 limtis.
 One limit describes the maximum transformation e.g. for the rotation 2 gon.
 The second limit describes until when the maximum transformation should be applied.
 This could be for example at 4 gon.
 In this case a rotation would be applied if the determined rotation is below 4 gon.
 If the determined rotation is above 4 gon the footprint is not rotated at all.
 If the detemrined rotation is between 2 and gon, lets say 3 gon, the maximum rotation of 2 gon is used.
 In case the determined roation is below 2 gon, e.g. 1 gon, the 1 gon is applied completly.
 T

+# NRM_Building_Comparison.py

+This file contains an interesting comparison of OSM Data with cadastre Data.